Your child's healthcare provider

 Extremely painful or if you

-suspect a fracture or head or bone injury
+think there may be a break (fracture) or head or bone injury

 Showing signs of infection,